lmolkova/semantic-conventions/docs/registry/attributes/android.md

 ## Android Attributes

-The Android platform on which the Android application is running.

 | Attribute | Type | Description | Examples | Stability |
 |---|---|---|---|---|
 | <a id="android-app-state" href="#android-app-state">`android.app.state`</a> | string | This attribute represents the state of the application.
 [1] | `created` | ![Development](https://img.shields.io/badge/-development-blue) |